Dow strikes record high as broader market weakens

 “I‘m not taking money out of stocks, but when new cash comes in, I‘m adding to our fixed income, whether that’s preferred shares, corporate bonds or mortgage-backed securities,” said Jake Dollarhide, chief executive officer of Longbow Asset Management in Tulsa.

-Equifax EFX.N fell 2.35 percent after the Federal Trade Commission opened a probe into the company’s massive data breach.
-(Full Story)
+Equifax (EFX.N) fell 2.35 percent after the Federal Trade Commission opened a probe into the company’s massive data breach.

-Advancing issues outnumbered declining ones on the NYSE by a 1.09-to-1 ratio; on Nasdaq, a 1.20-to-1 ratio favored decliners.
+Advancing issues outnumbered declining ones on the NYSE by a 1.09-to-1 ratio; on Nasdaq, a 1.20-to-1 ratio favoured decliners.

 About 6.0 billion shares changed hands on U.S. exchanges, above the 5.8 billion 20-day average.